All Arrowmen should be committed to camping promotion. This is one of the Order’s most important commitments to Scouting.

 The lodge must work closely with district and council Boy Scout or camping committees in carrying out the council camping promotion plans.
 The lodge adviser and lodge chief are members of the council camping or Boy Scout committee, and chapter advisers and their chiefs become members of their respective district committees.
 The camping committee is responsible for camping promotion.
 It is not the role of the Order of the Arrow to assume total responsibility for camping promotion, but rather to give full support to the entire council and district camping program.
 This includes monthly unit camping as well as resident camp.

 Arrowmen may be called upon to visit units and tell the camping story on a boy-to-boy level.
-It is the duty of each lodge to arrange for an annual Order of the Arrow election for new members in every eligible troop and team.
+It is the duty of each lodge to arrange for an annual Order of the Arrow election for new members in every eligible troop.
 Elections present an excellent opportunity to promote camping when an OA member takes the floor to explain the Order of the Arrow program to Scouts and leaders.

-Teams of Arrowmen may also visit packs, troops, or teams to show them color slides or videos on camping, talk at parents’ night meetings, roundtables, and help provide special unit-level camping programs.
+Teams of Arrowmen may also visit packs, troops to show them color slides or videos on camping, talk at parents’ night meetings, roundtables, and help provide special unit-level camping programs.
 They can be a resource of experience and leadership available to assist new or troubled units, providing expertise that may be in short supply in the unit, be it at a meeting, on a weekend outing, or at resident camp.
 Discussion with unit leaders and committee members about their responsibilities for camping should be left in the hands of council and district camping committees.

 The Lodge Executive Committee agreed to help the camping committee by providing a camp promotions video.